-Polymer blends are combinations of two or more polymers that are very often immiscible components, and they have to be compatibilize.
+Polymer blends are combinations of two or more polymers that are very often immiscible components, and they have to be compatibilized.

 The compatibilization must attain:

-Compatibilization is achieved either by addition of a compatibilizer or by reactive processing.
+Compatibilization is achieved either by adding a compatibilizer or by reactive processing.

-Compatibilizing the system will make a more reliable and better-blended phase morphology of the polymer alloy by developing intercourses between the two once immiscible polymers.
-Not only does this improve the mechanical properties of the blend, but it frequently results in properties that are normally not feasible in either of the single pure elements.
+Compatibilizing the system will make the polymer alloy’s more reliable and better-blended phase morphology by developing intercourses between the two once-immiscible polymers.
+Not only does this improve the mechanical properties of the blend, but it frequently results in properties that are usually not feasible in either of the single pure elements.